-My professional career has been divided between university teaching/research and diplomatic service, and museum management.
-Academic work, which focused on African affairs and the US Government, was divided among several US universities and Ahmadu Bello University in Nigeria.
+My professional career has been divided between university teaching/research, and diplomatic service, and museum management.
+Academic work, which focused on African affairs and the United States Government, was divided among several US universities and the Ahmadu Bello University in Nigeria.
 Diplomatic service included a broad range of Foreign Service positions, with wide exposure to both the Department and several geographic areas, focusing on international security affairs, human rights, and science and environment issues.
 My surprise third career as a museum director began in June 2006, when I assumed the directorship of the Centennial Museum at the University of Texas – El Paso (UTEP), serving until mid-October, 2010.
-From September 2006 to September 2010 I was president of the Border Museum Association, which groups museums in El Paso, southern New Mexico, and Cd.
+From September 2006 to September 2010 I was president of the Border Museum Association, which includes museums in El Paso, southern New Mexico, and Cd.
 Juárez.

 Sarah Elena Dillabough